Dilaton Effective Field Theory across the Conformal Edge: Dilaton Effective Field Theory

 with $x=1$ for complex representations, and $x=2$ for real and pseudo-real ones.
 For the case $y < 4, \Delta$, and with $R>0$, the second term dominates for small $\chi$, driving the system away from the origin and toward a stable, symmetry breaking minimum of $W(\chi)$.

 We note in passing that our previous studies~\cite{Appelquist:2019lgk,Appelquist:2022mjb} of the $SU(3)$ gauge theory with $N_f = 8$ fermions in the fundamental representation were conducted with a constraint on the parameters of the potential $V(\chi)$ such that it has a symmetry breaking minimum, insuring that the spontaneous breaking of approximate conformal symmetry persists in the limit $R=0$.
 Here we proceed more generally, allowing lattice fits to determine whether or not $V(\chi)$ has a symmetry-breaking minimum, that is whether the theory is just outside or just inside the conformal window.
+Our approach allows for the possibility that $V(\chi)$ could approach a much-employed logarithmic form~\cite{Appelquist:2019lgk,Golterman:2020tdq,Golterman:2020utm,Appelquist:2022mjb,Migdal:1982jp,Coleman:1985rnk} in the marginal-deformation limit $\Delta\rightarrow4$.